winesapOS/winesapOS/CONTRIBUTING.md

     $ sha512sum winesapos-${WINESAPOS_VERSION}-minimal-rootfs.tar.zst | sudo -E tee winesapos-${WINESAPOS_VERSION}-minimal-rootfs.sha512sum.txt
     ```

-- Take a screenshot of the desktop for the secure image.
-It has all of the applications that the performance has in addition to the "Firewall" GUI provided by firewalld.
+- Take a screenshot of the desktop for the "performance" image.
     - Set the desktop resolution to 1280x768.
     - Use [Squoosh](https://squoosh.app/) to compress the image.
     - Rename the image to `winesapos-desktop.jpg` and commit it to the git repository.